 W7.
 Material storage and laydown areas should be depicted on the Project plans and should be located outside of buffer zones.

-HEI RESPONSE: Material storage and laydown areas are now depicted on Sheets C200 and C201 and are located outside of buffer zones.
-The Projects plans will be submitted under separate cover.
+HEI RESPONSE: Material storage and laydown area now depicted on Sheets C200 and C201 and are located outside of buffer zones.
+The Project plans will be submitted under separate cover.